 Not every course that transfers will help a student graduate.
 One question transfer students should consider is, “Will your credits fulfill requirements for your chosen degree or program of study?”
 If students change their career goals or program of study, they might not be able to complete all degree requirements within the usual number of graduation credits.

-Transfer of credit and courses will be evaluated based on Century policies and procedures outlined in Century's catalog, along with Minnesota State Colleges and Universities System transfer policies and procedures and according to Family Educational Rights and Privacy Act (FERPA).
+Transfer of credit and courses will be evaluated based on Century policies and procedures outlined in Century's catalog, along with Minnesota State system transfer policies and procedures and according to Family Educational Rights and Privacy Act (FERPA).

 For specific information about how courses transfer in to and out from Century, refer to Transferology.